ne-sachirou/private-values/README.md

-new PROJECT            Create new private values. rm PROJECT             Remove private values. set PROJECT.KEY VALUE  Set a private value. get PROJECT.KEY        Get the private value. path PROJECT           Path to the private files.
+new PROJECT            Create new private values. rm PROJECT             Remove private values. set PROJECT.KEY VALUE  Set a private value. get                    Get the list of projects. get PROJECT            Get the list of private keys & values. get PROJECT.KEY        Get the private value. path PROJECT           Path to the private files.